International Car Shipping from the USA

-One thing that you need to keep in mind is that not all countries will allow you to import a car.
-There are several countries discourage vehicle import altogether.
+It would help if you kept in mind that not all countries will allow you to import a car.
+There are several countries that discourage vehicle import altogether.
 Please make sure that the country you want to send a car to will allow it.

 Some of our most popular relocation destinations are left-hand drive countries, including Australia, New Zeeland, India, Japan, and the UK.
-There are some countries that are slightly more lax in their regulations, but please remember that replacement parts won’t be readily available.
+Some countries are slightly more lax in their regulations, but please remember that replacement parts won’t be readily available.

 International Motorcycle Shipping

 Even if you are not permitted to send your car, there is a good chance that you can ship your motorcycle.
-Keep in mind that in these countries, the motorcycle controls are inverted, but some still allow for it.
+Keep in mind that the motorcycle controls are inverted in these countries, but some still allow for it.

 There are some countries that will allow you to import both a motorcycle and a car.
-For most families, this is not an issue, as each returning citizen can bring one vehicle each.
+This is not an issue for most families, as each returning citizen can bring one vehicle each.